AjayMT/watchbuild/readme.md

 ## API
 ### watchbuild(files, transform)
 `files` is an object mapping glob patterns to output paths.
+If a file is mapped to `undefined` or `null`, it isn't written anywhere.

 `transform` can be a transform stream or a function that takes and returns a string.

+This function returns the transform stream so you can `pipe` it to other places.

 ## License
 MIT.
 See `./LICENSE` for details.